Exponential self-similar mixing by incompressible flows: Second geometric construction

-Since the corresponding fields agree on $U$, it suffices to show that these potentials agree at one point of $U$, and we can actually show that they both vanish at $x_0(t)$.
-Indeed, formula \eqref{e:renorm}, statement~(c) in \S\ref{s:u}, and the identities $\Phi(t,0,0) = \gamma(t,0)$ and $\longtilde\Phi(t,0,0) = \tilde\gamma(t,0)$ yield
+Since the corresponding fields agree on $U$ and $U$ is connected, it suffices to show that these potentials agree at one point in $U$.
+We will show that they both vanish at $x_0(t)$.
+Indeed, formula \eqref{e:renorm}, Assumption \ref{s:u.3} in \S\ref{s:u}, and the identities $\Phi(t,0,0) = \gamma(t,0)$ and $\longtilde\Phi(t,0,0) = \tilde\gamma(t,0)$ yield